Help! My Dog Doesn’t Like Other Dogs! – Dog Training – Dog Trainer – Behaviorist

 First off, it is important to socialize all puppies with other friendly dogs, and to continue that socialization throughout the life of your dog.
 It is a good policy, after your pup is properly socialized, to limit contacts with strange dogs.
 You need to size up the dogs, and determine if they should meet at all.
 All greetings, ideally, will be ones where your dog has a good experience.
 If the experiences your dog has with other dogs continues to be unpleasant, then the situation will get worse each time.
 Thus, I always size up the dogs at an off leash park before going in there with a dog.
 If the dogs are playing nicely, and the owners look like they are supervising their dogs properly, then I’ll go in.
 If not, then we’ll just go for a walk instead.

 Second, adolescent dogs are more likely to engage in fights that puppies.
 These kinds of scuffles are normal, though often they are not legal in your community.
-When dogs first start showing this kind of aggression, owners often stop socializing their dogs.
+When dogs first start showing this kind of aggression, owners often stop socializing their dogs, and they don’t get professional help.
 That is the OPPOSITE of what they should be doing.
-In addition, these dogs usually haven’t been in continuing dog training classes, so they have no inhibitions about doing anything they darned well please with other dogs, and ignoring you in the process.
+Most of these dogs haven’t been in high quality, continuing dog training classes, so they have no inhibitions about doing anything they darned well please with other dogs, and ignoring you in the process.
 Many dog fights can be prevented through proper supervision by the handler, telling the dog what it can’t do when playing with other dogs.
 All adolescent dogs should be in obedience classes conducted in public, in places where other dogs congregate.

 With dogs in the home, usually if the dogs are allowed to form a relationship, and set up a pack order, then fights will be minimized.
 This is why home dogs fight much less than dogs that don’t know one another.
 Yet, some dogs will NEVER get along with the other dog once fights in the house start up.
 The first thing to examine is whether all the dogs are medically well.
 A lot of dog fights have an undiagnosed medical condition that is causing the fights.
 It could be arthritis, allergies, hormonal imbalances, tumors, gum disease, and so forth.
 Next, the dogs need a professional evaluation to determine the cause for the fights.
 Then the training should commence.
 Lastly, the more dogs you have on your property, the more likely that fights will occur and that you might get into a situation where one dog has to find another home.
 In nature, one function of aggression is to disperse animals over a larger area so that there is food enough for everyone.
 Overpopulation risks starvation, so dogs are preprogrammed to force other dogs out of the territory, and sometimes this motivation is activated in a pack of dogs.